|

 these giant trees moved with a grace

-typically
+more typically

 associated with dancers and gymnasts.

-Next a basketball player named Randy White showed up.
-I immediately cracked up.
+Next a basketball player named

 I watched the Rockets on TV every chance I could and had decided

 this guy was the worst player in the NBA.
-I told Michael how pathetic Randy White was.

-A graduate of the University of Arizona, Randy had been a late-season addition to the Rockets.
-He had played sparingly and very poorly.
-His shooting had been inaccurate to say the least.
+University of Arizona, Rudy had been a late-season addition to the Rockets.
+He had played sparingly.

 Nor was his defense any good.
 It appeared whomever he guarded scored at will.

-when the game was essentially over.
 I made sure Michael was very clear about my contempt for this athlete

 who, in my opinion, did not belong in the NBA.

-As I watched the Rockets shoot, I secretly wished I could get out there.
+As I watched the Rockets shoot, I secretly wished I could get out there

-Playing professional basketball had always been my secret dream even though I was quite aware I was not even remotely talented enough to harbor any realistic ambitions in this direction.
+I was quite aware I was not even remotely talented enough to harbor any realistic ambitions in this direction.

 However, that